SammieLJ/GenePlanetTest/README.md

-# Primer of host - an ASP.NET Core App with Nginx and Docker: Load Balancing, worker scaling static and dynamic
+# An ASP.NET Core App example with Nginx and Docker: Load Balancing, worker scaling static and dynamic

 ## Intruduction